Faizila/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-A simple calendar application that allows a user to save events for each hour of the day.
+* A simple calendar application that allows a user to save events for each hour of the day.

+# Description

+## Technologies Used

+* HTML, CSS & JavaScript

+## Link of Deployed Application

+## Screenshots of Deployed Application